 The training schedule can be varied to accommodate any specific interests, particularly to incorporate current blast designs, but also to develop a design procedure and customise the software during the course to fit in with or adapt to your current design and implementation process.

 Training rates are charged on a daily basis, but vary depending on the number of trainees and whether any extra time is required.
 Travel, accommodation and other expenses are charged at cost.
 Contact Soft–Blast for details.

-Contact Soft–Blast (Australia only) or Split Engineering for details.
+Contact Soft–Blast (Australia only) or Rocha Blast Engineers for details.